whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. Clover
     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
 ## Changelog
+December 26, 2019
+- Deleted USB configuration as not needed for working bluetooth on wake from sleep in 10.15.2: deleted USBPorts.kext.
+- Changed SMBIOS to MacBookPro15,4 and added NoTouchID.kext.
+- Switched CPUFriendDataProvider.kext to a new one: BPOWER-CPUFriendDataProvider.kext.

 December 16, 2019
 - Set the default touchpad patch to be SSDT-I2C1_USTP.aml.